 Okay, I’m going to stretch and just put a few toes on the soapbox….

-Now, if there was a soupy-applesauce looking liquid in a cup, would you feel motivated to down it?
-Or do you think you might take as few and tiny sips of it as you can because your lips, tongue, and throat just can’t possibly stand anymore of that negative sensory experience, so it switches on the “I’m full” light to put an end to the gross torture? (like ME as I’m writing this since my smoothie turned out to be a flop, and even though both you and I know I am in NO WAY full! 🙂 )
+To go further, if there was a soupy-applesauce looking liquid in a cup, would you feel motivated to down it?
+Or, do you think you might take as few and tiny sips of it as you can because your lips, tongue, and throat just can’t possibly stand anymore of that negative sensory experience, so it switches on the “I’m full” light to put an end to the gross torture? (like ME as I’m writing this since my smoothie turned out to be a flop, and even though both you and I know I am in NO WAY full! 🙂 )

 “The hypothesis put forward here is that sensation from the oral phase, through associative learning, triggers feelings of satiety rather than simply relying on signals from the stomach or small intestines.” p.
 6